JustSomeBrosDoingScience/SCIENCE/CS38010/08-employment-law.md

     * Reasonably believed they would have been victimised if it was raised internally or with a regulator, *or*
     * Reasonably believed there would be a cover-up if they raised it internally and there was no regulator, *or*
     * Had already been raised internally or with a regulator and nothing had been done.

+###Wrongful Dismissal
+Wrongful dismissal is significantly different from unfair dismissal, an action for wrongful dismissal is an action for damages brought by an employee against an employer for breach of the contract of employment.
+It is an action under the common law and for this reason is not subject to the maxima laid down by statue for unfair dismissal.

+Typically brought by very senior or highly paid employees who can make a reasonable case for compensation resulting from their employer's breaking of contract.

 ###Contracts of Employment
 Employment brings a legal contract into existence, whether it be in writing or not.
 Employers must provide employees with a written statement of the main terms of the employment.